A Singularity Criterion for Countable Gaussian Mixtures Based on the Feldman-Hajek Theorem: Introduction

+The study of probability measures in high-dimensional spaces is often dominated by the phenomenon of measure concentration \citep{billingsley1999, bogachev1998, feldman1958, hajek1958}.
+As one transitions to infinite-dimensional settings, the geometry of these measures changes radically, leading to the behavior described for Gaussian measures in 1958 by the Feldman-H\'{a}jek dichotomy \citep{feldman1958, hajek1958}.
+This result belongs to a broader class of dichotomy theorems for infinite-dimensional measures, the most notable being Kakutani's theorem on infinite product measures \citep{kakutani1948}.
+The Feldman-Haj\'ek theorem states that two Gaussian measures in an infinite-dimensional Hilbert space are either equivalent or mutually singular.
+While the behavior of individual Gaussian measures is well-documented, modern statistical learning frequently employs Gaussian Mixture Models (GMMs) to represent complex distributions, and thus it is a relevant questions under which conditions two different GMMs can be perfectly separable in infinite dimensions.
+Some general discussion about sums of random variables and mixtures can be found in the book by Vakhania \textit{et al.} in \citep{vakhania1987probability}, but not a specific result for GMMs.
+Several authors have studied GMM models in high dimensional settings, but to the best of the author's knowledge, the literature does not contain an explicit singularity criterion for countable Gaussian mixture models in infinite-dimensional settings.
+Almost all research work found dealt with the problem of classifying or learning GMM models, and were not interested in finding conditions for mutual singularity.
 It may be of interest to the reader to highlight some of the works related to learning GMMs.
 It should be emphasised that these contributions are in a certain sense connected to and conceptually aligned with the research presented in this work.
 In fact, if two GMMs are mutually singular, it also means that they are perfectly separable, or in other words, under the assumption that one finds the right classifier, one can classify them with zero missclassification error.
-A first interesting work in this direction, is the one by Mignacco \textit{et al.} \cite{mignacco_role_2020}.
+A first interesting work in this direction, is the one by Mignacco \textit{et al.} \citep{mignacco_role_2020}.
 In their work, they studied the role of regularisation in a classification problem of high-dimensional two-mixture of noisy gaussians.
-Refinetti \textit{et al.} studied the problem of classifying high-dimensional Gaussian mixtures, with a focus on neural networks \cite{refinetti_classifying_2021} and showed the superiority of neural networks over kernel methods.
-Azizyan \textit{et al.} in \cite{azizyan_minimax_2013} also studied the problem of learning Gaussian mixtures with equal mixing weights in a high-dimensional settings under small-mean separation.
+Refinetti \textit{et al.} studied the problem of classifying high-dimensional Gaussian mixtures, with a focus on neural networks \citep{refinetti_classifying_2021} and showed the superiority of neural networks over kernel methods.
+Azizyan \textit{et al.} in \citep{azizyan_minimax_2013} also studied the problem of learning Gaussian mixtures with equal mixing weights in a high-dimensional settings under small-mean separation.
 Other works goes along the same line, in studying how to \textit{learn} gaussian mixtures.
-The objective of this study is not to address that point directly, but rather to investigate how the Feldman–Haj\'ek theorem can be generalized and extended to the setting of countable Gaussian mixture measures.
+The objective of this study is not to address that point directly, but rather to investigate how the Feldman--Hájek characterization of Gaussian singularity can be combined with a general measure-theoretic result on countable mixtures to obtain a singularity criterion for Gaussian mixture measures.
 As already mentioned, this work is important for the problem of learning mixtures, as it deals with the limit where error-free (perfect) classification becomes theoretically possible.
+The primary contribution of this work is the derivation of a sufficient condition for mutual singularity of countable Gaussian Mixture Models.
+More specifically, we establish a general measure-theoretic result showing that countable mixtures inherit mutual singularity from pairwise singular components, and we combine this result with the Feldman--Hájek characterization of Gaussian measures to obtain a singularity criterion for Gaussian mixtures.
+Specifically, we establish the following. (i) We provide a rigorous proof that a countable mixture of Gaussian measures is a well-defined probability measure. (ii) We prove that the mutual singularity of all Gaussian components of the mixtures is a sufficient condition for the mutual singularity of the resulting mixtures. (iii) We discuss briefly the ``mixed case'' demonstrating how the existence of equivalent components breaks the dichotomy and leads to partial absolute continuity.
+By extending these results to GMMs, we provide the first steps for the theoretical foundation for the study of asymptotic separability in complex, multi-modal distributions. (iv) We show, through numerical simulations, how the theoretical results proven in this paper appear in real cases.
+The rest of this paper is organised as follows.
+In Section \ref{sec:formalism}, we establish the formal measure-theoretic framework for countable mixtures and prove that they are valid probability measures via Lemmas \ref{lemma:mu-finite} and \ref{lemma:mu-measure}.
+Section 3 presents our main result, a singularity criterion for countable Gaussian mixtures.
+(Theorem \ref{th:main}), and its proof.
+Section \ref{sec:exp} describes the experiments, and finally, Section \ref{sec:discussion} discusses the implications of these results.